Israel's Netanyahu faces criticism over annexation plan

 Taken together, those moves could essentially destroy any remaining hopes for a two-state solution to the Israeli-Palestinian conflict.

-"Any Israeli decision to impose its laws, jurisdictions and administration in the occupied West Bank is without any international legal effect," UN spokesman Stephane Dujarric said.
+"Such steps, if implemented, would constitute a serious violation of international law," UN spokesman Stephane Dujarric said.

-"Such a prospect would be devastating to the potential of reviving negotiations, regional peace and the very essence of a two-state solution."
+"They would be devastating to the potential of reviving negotiations and regional peace, while severely undermining the viability of the two-State solution."

-An EU statement said Netanyahu's plans would "undermine the viability of the two-state solution and the prospects for a lasting peace."
+An EU statement echoed the UN objection, adding that the plan was a threat to "the prospects for a lasting peace".

 Netanyahu's main opponents in the election, the centrist Blue and White alliance, along with others called the announcement an obvious attempt to win right-wing nationalist votes, which will be key for the premier's Likud party.